jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

    - Our installers will now create the config file even if Claude doesn't

 2. **Node.js and npm** - Will be automatically installed
+   - The installer now tries to use winget to install Node.js system-wide
-   - The installer bundles a portable version of Node.js
+   - Falls back to a portable version of Node.js if winget is not available
    - No manual installation required

 3. **Git** - Optional, will be automatically installed if missing